rapidsai/cuml/BUILD.md

 ### Building Python Artifacts with `setup.py`

-Build the `cuml` python package, from the repository root directory:
+To build the `cuml` python package, from the repository root directory:

 ```bash
 $ cd python
 $ python setup.py build_ext --inplace
 ```

-Finally, install the Python package to your Python path:
+Afterwards, install the Python package to your Python path:

 ```bash
 $ python setup.py install